jenchick/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
-Explain the purpose of this analysis.
+The purpose of this project is to compare select stock data from 2017 and 2018, along with refactoring code to determine if the new code affects performance of the scripts.

 ## Results:
-Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+### Stock Performance

 ![image](https://user-images.githubusercontent.com/102322707/166079568-b36c57c3-ad69-4a4a-bec8-812a360d6bc9.png)

+### Script Performance

 ## Summary:
 In a summary statement, address the following questions.